Writing conditional sentences with “if” can cause a variety of common language errors

 3. Similarity of “if” to “when”

-Some languages have a single word for both if and when, causing their speakers to use when excessively in English.
-This word lacks the hypothetical part of the meaning of if – the possibility of the non-existence of the event or state mentioned after it.
+Some languages have a single word for both if and when (the German and Dutch word is actually spelled like when, causing overuse of this word in English).
+When lacks the hypothetical part of the meaning of if – the possibility of the non-existence of the event or state mentioned after it.
 Consider sentence (b) again.
 The presence of if suggests that the patient may never become feverish at all.
 Replace it with when, however, and future feverishness becomes expected.
-The same difference exists in all of the other if sentences above.
+The same difference exists in most of the other if sentences above.